Sample from What You See: Visuomotor Policy Learning via Diffusion Bridge with Observation-Embedded Stochastic Differential Equation: Introduction

+However, formulating policy learning as the diffusion bridge brings two difficulties.
+First, robotic observations and actions are inherently heterogeneous, violating the standard diffusion-bridge assumption that the connected endpoint distributions share the same dimensionality.
+Second, observations often include proprioceptive states, RGB-D vision, and language instructions, which do not admit a simple distribution mapping to the action space required by classical bridge formulations.
+Therefore, unifying the representation of heterogeneous observations and aligning the observation and action shapes constitute the critical challenges in making diffusion bridges applicable to policy learning.
 We introduce BridgePolicy, a generative visuomotor policy that directly samples actions from observation-informed priors rather than random noise.
 We construct a diffusion bridge that embeds observations within the diffusion SDE trajectory, enabling the model to fully exploit sensory inputs instead of using them solely as external conditions.
-To resolve the modality and shape mismatches, we design two components: (i) a multi-modal fusion module that consolidates heterogeneous inputs (e.g., vision, proprioception, language) into a unified observation representation, and (ii) a semantic aligner that maps this fused representation into an action-aligned latent space, ensuring compatible endpoints for the bridge.
+To resolve the modality and shape mismatches, we design a semantic aligner that maps the observation representation into an action-aligned latent space, ensuring compatible endpoints for the bridge.
 Together, these modules allow the diffusion bridge to leverage heterogeneous data sources for policy learning.
 Our contributions are summarized as follows: